Stability Selection

 numeric(1).
 Floating point value defining selection levels forridge regression.
 Since ridge regression will not zero out coefficients, selection of coefficient curves by selection probability is not effective.
 Any variable having a coefficient with absolute value greater than or equal tobeta_thresholdwill be selected.- elastic_alpha

 numeric(1).
-Floating point value between 0 and 1.
-When 0, the results ofglmnet()are equivalent to Ridge regression.
+A value in[0, 1].
+When 0, the results ofglmnet::glmnet()are equivalent to Ridge regression.
 When 1, the results are equivalent to Lasso.
-Any value between 0 and 1 creates a compromise between L1 and L2 penalty.- lambda_pad
+Any value between 0 and 1 creates a compromise between the L1 and L2 penalty.- lambda_pad

-The lambda path is padded with high values of lambda in order to produce a more appealing plot.
-Occasionally, the degree of padding needs to be adjusted in order to produce better resolution at low values of lambda.
-Typical values for this parameter are 20 (default), 15, 10, or 5.
+numeric(1).
+The lambda path is padded with high lambda values to produce more appealing stability paths for plotting.
+Occasionally, the degree of padding needs adjustment to produce better resolution at lower lambda.
+Typical values are: 20 (default), 15, 10, or 5.- impute_outliers

 integer(1).
-Seed for the random number generator, allowing for reproducibility of results.- ...
+Seed for the random number generator, for reproducibility.- ...

 Additional arguments passed to one of the S3 methods for